scipr-lab/libiop/libiop/algebra/fields/README.md

 # Fields

-This folder contains implementations of various binary fields.
+This folder contains implementations of various binary fields, and some helper methods to distinguish these binary fields from the supported smooth prime fields from libff.
+(These are distinguished as either "additive" or "multiplicative" field types from the utils file)

-The irreducible polynomial of order `d` chosen is the lexicographically smallest such polynomial of the given degree.
+For the binary fields, the irreducible polynomial of order `d` chosen is the lexicographically smallest such polynomial of the given degree.
-The fields implementation provided in this library will utilize Intel intrinsics if available, and otherwise will fall back to a pure C++ implementation.
+The field implementations provided in this library will utilize Intel intrinsics if available, and otherwise will fall back to a pure C++ implementation.<sup>[1]</sup>
 The implementation of field arithmetic will work for any irreducible polynomial such that there is no term with degree greater than `d / 2` other than `x^d`.
 The reason for this constraint is described in the multiplication section.

+<sup>[1]</sup>: More precisely, it depends on if the 128 bit carryless instruction is supported.
+This has the corresponnding CPUID flag: `PCLMULQDQ`.

 ## Encoding
 An element of a binary field can be represented as `d` bits,